angristan/openvpn-install/README.md

 **Q:** Is there an OpenVPN documentation?

-**A:** Yes, please had to the [OpenVPN Manual](https://community.openvpn.net/openvpn/wiki/Openvpn24ManPage), which references all the options.
+**A:** Yes, please head to the [OpenVPN Manual](https://community.openvpn.net/openvpn/wiki/Openvpn24ManPage), which references all the options.

----

-**Q:** Can I use an OpenVPN 2.3 client?

-**A:** Yes.
-I really recommend using an up-to-date client, but if you really need it, choose the following options:

-- No compression or LZ0
-- RSA certificate
-- DH Key
-- AES CBC
-- tls-auth

-If your client is <2.3.3, remove `tls-version-min 1.2` from your `/etc/openvpn/server.conf` and `.ovpn` files.

----

-**Q:** IPv6 is not working on my Hetzner VM

-**A:** This an issue on their side.
-See [issue #295](https://github.com/angristan/openvpn-install/issues/295).

 ---